rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2b-tekton.md

               workspace: shared-workspace
     ```

-3. **(Optional)** Only perform this step if you **did not** perform the previous testing section [3.
-Revenge of the Automated Testing / Sonarqube / Tekton](./3-revenge-of-the-automated-testing%2F1b-tekton.md#extend-tekton-pipeline-with-sonar-scanning).
-Otherwise skip this step.
-Open the maven pipeline (`/projects/tech-exercise/tekton/templates/pipelines/maven-pipeline.yaml`) and **remove** the `skipTests` argument from the pipeline.
+3. If you **performed** the previous testing section [3.
+Revenge of the Automated Testing / Sonarqube / Tekton](./3-revenge-of-the-automated-testing%2F1b-tekton.md#extend-tekton-pipeline-with-sonar-scanning), then run the Task `save-test-results` after the Task `code-analysis` in the maven pipeline (`/projects/tech-exercise/tekton/templates/pipelines/maven-pipeline.yaml`). **Otherwise,  remove** the `skipTests` argument from the maven pipeline.
 This will ensure that our unit tests are run.

     Change the build options from this:
     <div class="highlight" style="background: #f7f7f7">